abitdodgy/ex_aws_iam/README.md

 This is an IAM service module for [ExAws](https://github.com/ex-aws/ex_aws).

-This is a work in progress.
+This is a work in progress and the API may change.
+The following operations are available:

+### User

+  * ListUsers
+  * CreateUser
+  * UpdateUser
+  * DeleteUser

+### AccessKey

+  * ListAccessKeys
+  * GetAccessKeyLastUsed
+  * GetAccessKey
+  * UpdateAccessKey
+  * DeleteAccessKey

 ## Installation